RiadhAdrani/recursive/packages/renderer/tests/README.md

 ## `Testing RecursiveRenderer`

-Testing for `RecursiveRenderer` should be written after implementation.
+More testing for `RecursiveRenderer` should be written after implementation.